-The State of Minnesota welcomes feedback on the development and implementation of Minnesota's Olmstead Plan.
+The State of Minnesota welcomes feedback to refine and implement Minnesota's Olmstead Plan.
 To provide feedback, use the contact form on the Minnesota Olmstead Plan website (use an internet search on the phrase "Minnesota's Olmstead Plan" or use this shortened web address: http://bit.ly/14fcGSL) or send an email to opc.public@state.mn.us).
-Please keep in mind that we may not be able to respond to your comments or include your feedback in the 2013 version of the Olmstead Plan, but we will consider everyone's comments as we refine and implement the plan.
+Please keep in mind that we may not be able to respond to individual comments, but we will consider everyone's comments as we refine and implement the plan.
+For more information about how individuals will be involved in implementing and monitoring the Olmstead Plan, go to pages 29 and 30 of this document.